 - Undercooked meat – This may cause your baby to fall ill due to poor food preparation.
 Besides, a baby wouldn’t be able to tell between a medium-well cooked steak vs. a well-done steak just yet!

 - Unpasteurized dairy – High risk for listeria.

 - Junk food such as potato chips and candies – Too high in sodium or sugar.

 What Finger Food Can I Give My 6-Month-Old?

 Most parents are more comfortable introducing finger foods to their babies once they reach 6-months.

 At this stage, some babies start growing teeth — giving them “solid” food wouldn’t be a problem.

 So what’s the appropriate finger foods or the best finger food you can give your 6-month old baby?
-Here’s a list we’ve made for you.
+Here’s a list I’ve made for you.